LoganPaxton/Rush/README.md

 **THE AUTHOR IS NOT LIABLE FOR ANYTHING THAT COULD HAPPEN WHILE USING THIS SOFTWARE (Rush)**

+>[!IMPORTANT]
+>This repository is now archived, which mean I will not be updating it anymore.
+If someone else would like to maintain it, feel free.

 ## Documentation
 ### Download
 Before you download just note this will only work on Linux systems (Ex.
 Kali, Unbutu, Debain)